embrace-io/embrace-docs/docs/android/upgrading.md

 ## Replace usage of deprecated methods with new ones

-Version X of the Embrace Android SDK renames some functions.
+Version 6.0.0 of the Embrace Android SDK renames some functions.
 This has been done to reduce confusion & increase consistency across our SDKs.

 Functions that have been marked as deprecated will still work as before, but will be removed in